-The version of Passenger running on Shared servers does not function with Node.js versions 14+.
-If you wish to use a more recent version, you would need to upgrade to a VPS.
+The version of Passenger running on DreamHost servers does not currently function with Node.js versions 14+.

 Can Node.js be used without enabling in the panel?

 Yes.
 You can create a Node.js app and deploy it manually.
 However, this can be a lot of work, depending on the complexity of your application.
 Deploying your Node.js app with Passenger is much easier and recommended.

 If you chose to not use Passenger, you would need to find a way to manually deploy your application.